Network Security

 The Comfort of Isolation

-The result is a pattern that repeats across industries: organizations discover, during a security assessment or after an incident, that their supposedly air-gapped OT network has a dozen connections to the corporate IT network that nobody documented, a cellular gateway installed by a vendor during a maintenance window, a wireless access point added for operational convenience, and a contractor VPN that has been running for three years without anyone's knowledge.
+This was never entirely true.
+And it is less true today than it has ever been.
+The mental model has proven remarkably durable, but what Beacon Security finds again and again during OT assessments is a jarring gap between the isolation engineers believe exists and the connectivity that actually does.
+Organizations discover, during an assessment or after an incident, that their supposedly air-gapped OT network has a dozen connections to the corporate IT network that nobody documented, a cellular gateway a vendor installed during a maintenance window, a wireless access point added for operational convenience, and a contractor VPN that has been quietly running for three years.
+Every single one of them a door that nobody knew was open.

 Why True Air Gaps Are Rare in Modern Facilities

-The connections accumulate over time:
+The connections accumulate quietly over time.

 The Attack History of "Isolated" Systems